 Missions & Outreach Ministry Team

-Our mission is to serve and honor Christ in the world through our service and the service of our congregation.
+Our mission is to serve and honor Christ in the world.
 We meet needs that God calls us to outside our church walls: in the local area, within the US, and abroad.
-The Mission and Outreach committee organizes the projects that God lays before us and provides opportunities for congregants to become involved.
+The Missions and Outreach committee organizes the projects that God lays before us and provides opportunities for congregants to become involved.

-We pray that through our service those we serve meet Christ or grow in their relationship with him.
+We pray that through our service, people will meet Christ or grow in their relationship with him.